Saint-Louis, Senegal: Economy

 Saint Louis has economically declined since the transfer of the capital to Dakar, but has remained an important tourist and trading center.
 The city's economy, though not entirely recovered, is gradually reviving.

 The city was listed as a UNESCO World Heritage Site in 2000 and cultural tourism has become an engine of growth.
 As a result, a process of gentrification has set in, with many historic buildings on the island being turned into restaurants and hotels.

 Beyond tourism, Saint-Louis is also a commercial and an industrial centre for sugar production.
 Its other economic activities are fishing, irrigated alluvial agriculture, pastoral farming, trading and exportation of peanut skins.
-It is important to note that each of these economic activities is assured by a particular ethnic group.
+Each of these economic activities is assured by a particular ethnic group.
 The Wolofs and Lebous who are the main inhabitants of Saint-Louis are mostly fishermen that live in fishing communities like Guet-Ndar on the Langue de Barbarie.
 The Fulas live in the inland and practice pastoral farming.
 The Maures who are migrants from Mauritania (Saint-Louis is less than 6 mi south of the border with Mauritania) are mostly merchants, traders and shopkeepers found everywhere in Saint Louis.